 ISFORMULA

-The ISFORMULA function is used to check whether a cell contains a formula or a constant value.
-This function is handy for differentiating between cells that are manually entered data and cells that contain computed values.
+The ISFORMULA function checks if a cell contains a formula.
+It helps distinguish between cells with manually entered data and those with computed values.

 Syntax 🔗